 Showcasing fine white fabrics was a sign that the gown would not likely be repurposed and not, as is believed today, a sign of purity.

 Queen Victoria was far from the first member of the royal family to wear white on her wedding day.
 It is believed that the earliest recorded white wedding dress in Western culture was that of English Princess Philippa at her wedding to King Eric in 1406.
 Mary, Queen of Scots wore a white dress when marrying Frances II of France in 1558.
-And lest you believe it was a long-lost trend, keep in mind that Princess Charlotte wore a white wedding dress when she married in 1816.

 It appears Queen Victorian was following a standing tradition and one that was not royally exclusive.
 White appears to have been the color of choice among the wealthy.
 In viewing multiple museum collections for this post I found only a handful of Western wedding dresses from pre-Victorian times that were not white.

 More proof of the un-exceptional choice of color for her wedding dress is from the queen’s own words.
 Of her dress, she said: “I wore a white satin dress, with a deep flounce of Honiton lace, an imitation of an old design.
 My jewels were my Turkish diamond necklace & earrings & dear Albert’s beautiful sapphire brooch.”

 As you can see, she did not seem to think that she was doing anything out of the ordinary by wearing a white dress.
 But while she may not have changed wedding history, the dress was, in fact, divine.

 Will you wear purple on your wedding day?